eduk8s-tests/lab-examiner-test/workshop/content/deploying-a-pod.md

   </tbody>
 </table>

-{% render "verify_test.liquid", test: "pod-named-one" %}

 In this this task you are required to deploy a pod with name "one".

-The user is supposed to work it out themselves, but because it isn't a normal thing one would, we'll give you command here anyway.
+The user is supposed to work it out themselves, but because it isn't a normal thing one would do, we'll give you command here anyway.

 ```execute
 kubectl run one -it --image=busybox:latest --restart=Never -- sh